On this page you will find answers to our FAQs surrounding Scottish Canals business operations during Covid-19.

 Can I still volunteer at this time?

 We have suspended all volunteering activities for the foreseeable future.
-We will relaunch as soon as we are able to do so safely.

 I have applied for a job with Scottish Canals, will the recruitment go ahead?